ZenoOps/CI-CD_lab/README.md

-I don't own the entire code base this is just a freelance project that I have contributed.
+I don't own the entire code base this is just a freelance project that I have contributed in the deployment process.
 Please do make comment and help me improve.